systemcarl/weblog/articles/devlogs/blank/sveltekit.md

     now these will not need to test state transitions.

 The only tricky part about component testing in SvelteKit is mocking child
-    components to substitute the components dependencies during the tests.
+    components to substitute the component's dependencies during the tests.
 Neither Svelte nor SvelteKit provide a built-in way to mock components.
 I was able to work around this by manually [mounting test components] with the
     [`createRawSnippet`] function